Companies across industries employ business managers. But what exactly is business management? The answer depends on the industry.

-At larger companies, managers may be required to earn a master’s of business administration.
+At larger companies, military spouses may take on managerial positions under accounting although they may be required to earn a master’s of business administration.

 Those pursuing a career in business management may begin with an entry-level job and spend the first year or two learning business operations, particularly in cases where they will eventually be overseeing a specific department or service.